 When you are starting out, don’t choose exercises that are beyond your capability.
 Do so, and an injury is almost inevitable.

-Following are some of my favorite Tabata exercises for beginners.
+Following are some of my favorite beginner Tabata exercises.
 If you find them too difficult, modify them.
 For example, do Bent-Knee Push-Ups rather than regular ones.
 Lift your opposite arm and leg (one at a time) when doing Superman, rather than lifting all four limbs at the same time.

-N.B.: While the exercises listed below can be modified for beginners, if you are brand new to exercising, I recommend you put Tabata on hold until you have attained a certain degree of muscular strength and cardiovascular fitness.
+N.B.: While the exercises listed below can be modified for beginners if you haven’t exercised at all before I recommend you put Tabata on hold until you have attained a certain degree of muscular strength and cardiovascular fitness.

 Burpees are exceptionally effective.
 They are also one of the toughest Tabata exercises for beginners, so be forewarned.
 Benefits from regularly including Burpees in your exercise routine include improved agility, strength, endurance, and power.